BioRuby

 BioRuby is a collection of open-source Ruby code, comprising classes for computational molecular biology and bioinformatics.
 It contains classes for DNA and protein sequence analysis, sequence alignment, biological database parsing, structural biology and other bioinformatics tasks.
-BioRuby is released under the GNU GPL version 2 or Ruby licence and is one of a number of Bio* projects, designed to reduce code duplication.
+BioRuby is released under the BSD 2-clause license or Ruby licence and is one of a number of Bio* projects, designed to reduce code duplication.

 In 2011, the BioRuby project introduced the Biogem software plugin system, with two or three new plugins added every month.

 BioRuby is managed via the BioRuby website and GitHub repository.

 History

 BioRuby

 The BioRuby project was first started in 2000 by Toshiaki Katayama as a Ruby implementation of similar bioinformatics packages such as BioPerl and BioPython.
 The initial release of version 0.1 was frequently updated by contributors both informally and at organised “hackathon” events; in June 2005, BioRuby was funded by IPA as an Exploratory Software Project, culminating with the release of version 1.0.0 in February 2006.
 Between 2009 and 2012, BioRuby was the focus of a number of Google Summer of Code projects to improve the codebase.
 BioRuby Version 2.0.0 was released in 2019.